VacuusUmbra/Cookbook/README.md

 ## Class

-- Finish the vies and take screenshots of each page so that the User Handbook can be completed
+- Finish the views and take screenshots of each page so that the User Handbook can be completed